What to look at on college tours!

 Where performances happen tells you a lot about what a program values.

-Where faculty concerts are performed
+Where faculty concerts are performed?

-Where student concerts take place
+Where student concerts take place?

-Where class showings or informances happen
+Where do class showings or informances happen?

-Whether there are multiple performance venues on campus
+Are there multiple performance venues on campus?

-Have studios that convert to black-box spaces
+Studios that convert to black-box spaces

-Use main campus performing arts centers
+Main campus performing arts centers

-Partner with municipal or city venues
+Partnerships with municipal or city venues

 Think About Performance Opportunities (and Technical Experience)